 Almond and Pineapple Tart is made of flaky Puff Pastry shell, filled with almond cream and chunks of dried pineapples, then topped with crunchy Almond Slices.
 It is a lot of flavors that come together in one Magical Puff Pastry Dessert Tart!

 This tart should go under a fancy name of Pineapple Frangipane Tart.
-Frangipane is in essence the almond filling that makes up most of this tart.
+Frangipane is a combination of almond flour, eggs, butter and sugar and where the majority of the flavor comes from in this tart.

 I used to make this tart with homemade pie pastry, but having some pre-made puff pastry on hand I decided to see if it will work just as well…

 Homemade or Store-bought Puff Pastry

 While the homemade tart dough was not hard to make, it was a little more time-consuming than just thawing the dough, so it made sense that I would want to explore other options so to say.

 Previously I posted a recipe for Pear Frangipane tart that was made completely from scratch.
 The tart dough, filling, even the pears that topped the tart came from fresh pears that I got at the farmers market.

 Simplifying the process of making the Almond and Pineapple Tart